 During this time I became obsessive trying to find a niche in the firearms industry.
-I created a training business focused on bringing minorities to the shooting sports and founded a national shooting club from African Americans called the Tenth Cavalry Gun Club.
-I have been the recipient of the National Rifle Association’s Carter-Knight Freedom award, the Second Amendment Foundations’ Gun Defender Award of the month (August 1997) and the St. Gabriel Possenti medal from the St. Possenti Society.
+I created a training business focused on bringing minorities to shooting sports and founded a national shooting club for African Americans called the Tenth Cavalry Gun Club.
+I have been the recipient of the National Rifle Association’s Carter-Knight Freedom award, the Second Amendment Foundations’ Gun Defender Award of the month (August 1997), and the St. Gabriel Possenti medal from the St. Possenti Society.

 A few days before 9/11 I became a licensed Christian minister.
 A few years later a pastor of a small church in Washington, DC.
 Being an evangelist of gun rights and Christianity seemed in contrast but they weren’t.
 Anyone that has been trained as I have to actively protect life against all types of threats, to be also concerned with the spiritual wellbeing of others was the final part of the pie.

-I’ve had some exciting highlight during my tenure.
-I was on a short list to replace TV and cable host.
+I’ve had some exciting highlights during my tenure.
+I was on a shortlist to replace the TV and cable host.
 I’ve auditioned for a cable TV series that almost made it prior to the station pulling all gun relating shows on the network following the tragedy in Sandy Hook Elementary.

 After discovering podcasting in 2007, I created the Urban Shooter Podcast now called the Black Man with a Gun Show to be able to reach people I have met as an activist and encourage them to stay in the fight for freedom.
 I use my podcast to inspire, entertain and share parts of history that few have heard.